Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 - Memphis is 1-2 against the spread and 4-0 overall this season when the team notches more than 31.4 points.

-- In games that Memphis picks up over 446 yards, the team is 1-3 against the spread and 3-2 overall.
+- In games that Memphis totals over 446 yards, the team is 1-3 against the spread and 3-2 overall.

 - The Tigers have turned the ball over 19 times this season, eight fewer than the Rainbow Warriors have forced (27).